-The process that companies are undergoing regarding diversity reflects the paradigm shift taking place in Corporate Social Responsibility (including a revision of its name) and its undeniable impact on all critical aspects of business life and health, with a special emphasis on talent.
-CSR has ceased a simple initialism, instead of becoming part of the fundamental purpose at the very heart of organizations.
-In recent year,s we have seen it go from being a department with NGO-like airs, often with barely one professional, to be a fundamental part of business strategy and stakeholder relations.
+The process companies are undergoing regarding diversity reflects the paradigm shift taking place in Corporate Social Responsibility (including a revision of its name) and its undeniable impact on all critical aspects of business life and health, with a special emphasis on talent.
+CSR has ceased being a simple initialism, instead becoming part of the fundamental purpose at the very heart of organizations.
+In recent years, we have seen it go from being a department with NGO-like airs, often with barely one professional, to a fundamental part of business strategy and stakeholder relations.
 This will only increase with time.

 “The future is the dream of those who invent it”

 Today, we see an encouraging phenomenon in which CSR is undergoing a transformation similar to that of transparency, moving from “accessory” to “essential.”
 It has gone from being a single department to being part of an organization’s purpose, occupying a position at the core of its activity.

 With respect to employees, corporate social responsibility is one of the decisive factors when it comes to communicating company values, mission and vision.
 Sharing this fundamental purpose makes it easier for employees to feel fulfilled in their day-to-day work, helping them understand how their work makes the world a better place.